1. Home

 • Server URL: The base url of your Atlassian/Jira account

-• Access Token: API Token or password, as discussed above
+• For Jira Cloud, the API Token or password, as discussed above.

 1. Click the “Save Workflow” button.